pateltanvi2992/EfficientSwin-A-Hybrid-Model-for-Blood-Cell-Classification-with-saliency-maps-visualization/README.md

 <hr />

 ## Evaluation of proposed hybrid model
 Download the pretrained weights and run the following command for evaluation and training of proposed hybrid model on bloodMNIST dataset.
+Make directory "models" in your current directory to save model.
 ```shell
 python EfficientSwin_proposed.py --batch_size 32 --epochs 35 --lr 0.001 --save_fig training_validation_accuracy.png
 ```